engraving-challenges/main/general-rules.md

 ### Set-up:

-Each challenge resides in its own repository in our [Github organization] (https://github.com/engraving-challenges).
-Start with forking and cloning the repository as described in [git-workflow](git-workflow.md).
+Each challenge resides in its own repository in our [Github organization]

 For each participating program (or participant) there will be a dedicated directory.
 Inside this directory you can do what you want, adding subdirectories